 Meeting these criteria does not guarantee admission into pre-pharmacy.
 Students who successfully transfer into pre-pharmacy will be given all of the benefits of the Drake PharmD Connection for Transfer Students.
-Students who transfer into pre-pharmacy are required to take the PCAT as part of their application to the professional program.

 Transferring into pre-pharmacy at Drake does not guarantee admission into the professional pharmacy program.